 12. Do you know what is your partner’s favorite holiday?

 When you and your partner have finished this survey of marriage or committed relationship questions, exchange them and take turns discussing and asking questions about each item.
 This is an opportunity to get to ‘know’ each other better and build a passionate marriage or committed relationship.
-Also read Relationship Healing Toolbox for more Free Marriage Counseling Worksheets, Power books with insightful videos.
+Also read Relationship Healing Toolbox for more Free Marriage Counseling Worksheets and power books with insightful videos.

 Take turns asking each other questions about yourself as a way to teach your partner more details about what is important to you.
-When he or she answers incorrectly or gives an incomplete answer, just add the details that are important.
+When he or she answers incorrectly or gives an incomplete answer, just add the important details.
 For example, ask your partner, “What is my favorite movie and why?” or “How come I am no longer friends with Bob?”

 These bonus marriage or committed relationship questions are a good opportunity for both of you to learn about each other and in addition to learn what is important to each of you regarding what you want your partner to know.